Nurturing Northern Voices

 Mike Todd – Director/Producer

-He has directed and produced numerous films that have been broadcast and screened internationally, working with broadcasters such as ITV, Channel 4, PBS and ESPN.
-He has also led on the delivery of a range of consultancy projects for the likes of the UK’s Department for International Development, the University of Manchester and the European Commission.
+Mike has directed and produced numerous films that have been broadcast and screened internationally, working with broadcasters including the BBC, ITV, Channel 4, PBS, Starz and ESPN.
+His feature doc on Joe Frazier was US streaming giant Hulu’s first ever documentary of the month and his recent feature doc on Liverpool FC manager Bill Shankly was released theatrically here in the UK prior to its national broadcast by the BBC.
+He has also led on the delivery of a range of consultancy projects for the likes of the UK’s Department for International Development, the Norwegian Refugee Council and the European Commission.

 Geseth Garcia – Head of Production